pageboard/pagecut/README.md

   called after pm initialization.
 Optional.
 - from(dom)
   returns block's data from a given DOM Node for edition.
-- to(data, content?)
+- to(data)
-  returns DOM for edition from a block's data, optionally with some content.
+  returns DOM for edition from a block's data.
   Nodes with editable content must have a `content-name` attribute.
 - input(dom)
-  returns block's data from input DOM, and adds `content-name` attributes to that input DOM.
+  returns block's data from input DOM, and sets `content-name` attributes on inner content nodes that must be parsed.
   Optional.
-- output(data, content?)
+- output(data, content)
-  returns DOM for publication from block's data, optionally with some content.
+  returns DOM for publication from block's data and content.
-  If defined, `pm.output()` calls this method instead of `to`.
+  Here `content[name]` is the node having the `content-name` attribute.

 A selected component gets a "focused" class.